What is onychogryphosis?

 Treatment for onychogryphosis can be either conservative or operative, depending on its cause and symptoms .

-The patient should avoid excessive pressure or microtrauma to the nail bed by selecting properly fitted footwear .
+Excessive pressure or microtrauma to the nail bed can be minimised by selecting properly fitted footwear .

 Conservative treatment involves:

-If conservative treatment fails, nail avulsion followed by matricectomy may be considered by excision or ablation .
+If conservative treatment fails, nail avulsion followed by ablative or excisional matricectomy may be considered .

 The Zadik technique or a V–Y advancement flap can be used to completely remove the nail matrix .
 The Syme method, whereby half of the terminal phalanx is removed with the nail fold, is rarely used .

 Onychogryphosis tends to recur after conservative treatment .
-For both clinical and cosmetic purposes, treatment can be repeated to keep the nail bed short and prevent any secondary complications.
+For both clinical and cosmetic purposes, treatment can be repeated to keep the nail bed short and prevent secondary complications.
 The use of proper footwear to prevent excessive nail pressure on the nail bed is important.